-During 1994-1996, the dominant taxa appeared to be Stephanodiscus astraea (582,000 cubic micrometers per milliliter [μ m3/mL]), blue-green algae, or "cyanophytes" (306,000 μ m3/mL), and Fragilaria crotonensis (175,000 μ m3/mL) based on mean biovolume in LBC.
+During 1994-1996, the dominant taxa in LBC (based on mean biovolume) appeared to be Stephanodiscus astraea (582,000 cubic micrometers per milliliter [μ m3/mL]), blue-green algae, or cyanophytes (306,000 μ m3/mL), and Fragilaria crotonensis (175,000 μ m3/mL).
 S. astraea was present in all 16 surface samples from LBC during the 1994-1996 period, whereas the other two groups were present on only 10 of the 16 sampling dates.
-S. niagarae in LBC is not mentioned in the historical data.
-Cryptophytes were numerous but, because of their small size, they were not as important to algal biovolume.
+S. niagarae in LBC is not reported in the historical data.
+Cryptophytes were numerous but, because of their small size, they were not as important to algal biovolume compared to the diatoms and cyanophytes.
 The dominant cyanobacteria reported was Anabaena circinalis with several reportings of A. flos-aquae and Aphanizomenon.
-The cyanobacteria became dominant during July-September, but otherwise the phytoplankton community was dominated by the centric diatoms.
+Cyanobacteria became dominant during July-September, but otherwise the phytoplankton community was dominated by centric diatoms.

-The dominant phytoplankton in Lake Simtustus in the Raymond et al. dataset (1997) was largely the same taxa dominant in LBC, although S. astraea was even more dominant in Lake Simtustus and the occurrence and biovolume of cyanobacteria was substantially less.
-The mean biovolume of S. astraea was higher than was observed in LBC (1.89 x $10^6 \,\mu m^3/mL$), with cyanobacteria far less (73,000 $\mu m^3/mL$) and F. crotonensis about the same (165,000 $\mu m^3/mL$) as in LBC.
+The dominant phytoplankton in Lake Simtustus in the Raymond et al. (1997) dataset was largely the same taxa dominant in LBC, although S. astraea was even more dominant in Lake Simtustus and the occurrence and biovolume of cyanobacteria was substantially less.
+The mean biovolume of S. astraea in Lake Simtustus was greater than was observed in LBC (1.89 x $10^6 \,\mu m^3/mL$), with cyanobacteria far less (73,000 $\mu m^3/mL$) and F. crotonensis about the same (165,000 $\mu m^3/mL$) as in LBC.